 Leonard ultimately extracted $70 million from Dallas County Schools, bankrupting the agency and forcing voters to shut it down in a referendum.

-Despite the scandal, Force Multiplier Solutions survives under the name BusPatrol, with several cities continuing to do business with the firm as if nothing had happened.
+Force Multiplier Solutions's IP assets were acquired by BusPatrol, with several cities doing business with the firm.
 Montgomery County, Maryland, officials traveled to Dallas to strike a bus ticketing deal with Sorrells and Leonard in 2015.
 As the Maryland Drivers Alliance noted, Montgomery County police captain Thomas Didone now allows his face to be used in advertisements for BusPatrol.
 Prior to the installation of the cameras, no school children were struck by passing cars in the county -- the alleged purpose for the program.
 Many instead were struck by the school bus itself, mirroring national trends.

 Under Leonard's plea deal, the former photo enforcement executive faces up to ten years in jail and three years of probation.
 The government may also seize twice the money he made from his crime as restitution.
 A sentencing hearing is scheduled for December 14.